kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 1. Curl to `/a` which establishes a persistent session with `servicev1`
 2. Curl to `/b` routes to `servicev1` due to route persistence despite `weight: 0` configuration

-In this scenario, implementations should give precedence to session persistence, regardless of the `weight` configuration.
+In this scenario, implementations MUST give precedence to session persistence, regardless of the `weight` configuration.

 #### A Service's Selector is Dynamically Updated